RyAtlasX/About_krnl/README.md

 # About Key
 Krnl is one of the most popular and best Roblox exploits used by thousands of gamers to use the glitches of the game and run hacking scripts.
 If you don’t know about Roblox, it’s a gaming storefront where you can play any game developed by other users and programmers around the world.

-Roblox gamin engine allows the user to chose and play thousands of games without facing many issues.
+Roblox gaming engine allows the user to chose and play thousands of games without facing many issues.
 However, some games are hard to pass.
 Therefore, some users have developed a way to overcome these hurdles and improve their gaming experience.
 To do so, they use the Krnl key system and scripts.
 In this blog, we’ll discuss the Krnl exploit, how to use it, and what to do, in case you have any problems.

 The key only authenticates your whitelist, it will NOT work with anything else.
 This key will only authenticate your access to Krnl , it wont work with any other software.